Financial-Times/splunk-heroku/README.md

 A Heroku log drain source type packaged as a Splunk Add-on, based on RFC5424.

-## Packaging the Splunk App

-Use `git archive -o splunk_heroku_log_drain.tar.gz HEAD` to create a package that can be installed on Splunk.

 ## Releasing

 [Creating a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) in GitHub will trigger a workflow that packages the app and updates `splunk_heroku_log_drain-latest.tar.gz`, which can then be installed on Splunk.